datacommonsorg/data/scripts/un/boundaries/README.md

 in the DC website.

-Since Place geos have a single provenance and we want to use these boundaries only for UN SDG, we add them as a new `unGeoJsonCoordinates` property (plus `DPx` suffixes).
+Since Place geos have a single provenance and we want to use these boundaries only for UN SDG, we add them as a new `geoJsonCoordinatesUN` property (plus `DPx` suffixes).

 The following countries in DC do not have boundaries: